 We are currently in Battambang, a Cambodian town in the west of the country.
 Unlike Siem Reap, this is a town that is so far largely unspoilt by the mass tourism and numerous pizza and pasta restaurants that have sprung up near Angkor Wat.
-We had a tip off from another traveling family that there was a great cooking school in the area.
+We had a tip off from another traveling family that there was a great cooking classes in Battambang.
 Being a chef we had to check this out for ourselves.

 Like most cooking classes, our day started with the trip to the market to buy the ingredients.
 This is always my favourite part as you get to rub shoulders with the locals and see how they shop.
 As a people watcher it doesn’t get any better than the local markets in Asia.
 Battambang’s local market was one of the most interesting I’ve seen, featuring everything from live eels to frogs to snakes (headless I might add).
 It may look like chaos but it is in fact orderly with stalls arranged along neat walkways.
 You can find pictures from the market here.
 Not for the squeamish!